PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 :::tip Automatic Labels
 Flows registered with this storage option will automatically be labeled with the hostname of the machine from which it was registered; this prevents agents not running on the same machine from attempting to run this flow.
-This behavior can be overridden by passing `add_default_labels=False` to the object:
+This default prevents the common issue where an agent cannot find a flow that is stored on a different machine.
+You can override this behavior by passing `add_default_labels=False` to the object, but then you must make sure that the flow file is available on the local file system of other agents.
 ```python
 flow = Flow("local-flow", storage=Local(add_default_labels=False))
 ```